chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 			A bash script file to convert all wave files in the 'out' directory into mp3.
 		- openwav
-			This scirpt opens all wave files by calling ``gnome-open'' command.
+			This scirpt opens all wave files by calling `gnome-open` command.

 		- node_modules
 			- chromatic
-				A symbolic link to a node module directory 'chromatic/js/chromatic'.
+				A symbolic link to a node module directory `chromatic/js/chromatic`.
 			- local
 				- settings.js
-					This overrides the setting of "chromatic" node module.
+					This overrides the setting of `chromatic` node module.
 		- scale-generator
 			An old unused file.
 This could be deleted.